Loeb Secures Acquittal

 Tamara Packard ( Employment & Labor)

 But that’s not all.
-Best Lawyers and US News & World Report has just released its second annual listing (2011-2012) of the best law firms in the nation, and CWPB is again ranked as a top tier firm in numerous practice areas.
+US News & World Report has just released its second annual listing (2011-2012) of the best law firms in the nation, and CWPB is again ranked as a top tier firm in numerous practice areas.
 According to the list publishers, “The rankings are based on a rigorous evaluation process that includes the collection of client and lawyer evaluations, peer review from leading attorneys in their field, and review of additional information provided by U.S. law firms as part of the formal submission process.”
 Here are the practice areas in which we are considered “Tier 1:”

 Litigation–Labor & Employment